Markus-Hefner/Portfolio-Project-1/README.md

 # Kid's Drums

-Kid's Drums is a drum school for children aged 5-10 years since there are very few drum school who are specialized on this target audience.
-They curicullum and teaching style is espcially tailored to the learning style of kids that age.
+Kid's Drums is a drum school for children aged 5-10 years.
+Since there are very few drum school who are specialized on this target audience there is a need to be addressed.
+The curriculum and teaching style is especially tailored to the learning style of kids that age.
 5-10 years was chosen because in Germany it roughly spans the time of elementary school (including the last year of kindergarten) to which the learning system is most applicable.

 ![Website on different screen sizes](readmedocs/Mockup-screenshots.png "Mockup screenshot")